Objecting to Planning Applications for Extensions

 Before becoming lawfully committed to the work, applicants must have their proposals assessed against national and local planning policies.
 The proposal will be made public for a set period (usually 21 days), allowing neighbours and other stakeholders to review and comment on the plans.

-As a neighbour, you have the right to “object extension planning application UK” if you believe the proposed extension will negatively impact your property or locality.
-However, objections need to be based on “material planning considerations,” which are legitimate grounds recognized by planning law.
+As a neighbour, you have the right to “object to an extension planning application UK” if you believe the proposed extension will negatively impact your property or locality.
+However, objections need to be based on “material planning considerations,” which are legitimate grounds recognised by planning law.

 What Counts as a ‘Material Planning Consideration’?